Safe tunnels, simple pricing

 What kind of URL do I get?

 On Free, you get a random URL like a7f3bc.tunnel.nullbore.com that changes each session.
-On Dev, you claim an account subdomain like yourcompany.nullbore.com and create named tunnels under it — web.yourcompany.nullbore.com, api.yourcompany.nullbore.com, etc. On Pro, you can also bring your own domain.
+With a paid slot, you claim an account subdomain like yourcompany.nullbore.com and create named tunnels under it — web.yourcompany.nullbore.com, api.yourcompany.nullbore.com, etc. (Bringing your own custom domain is available as a higher option.)

 Can I use NullBore with AI agents and MCP servers?